 We derive a significant majority of our revenues and cash flows from software licenses, support and services related to our InsuranceSuite product or its individual component applications: ClaimCenter, PolicyCenter and BillingCenter.
 We expect to continue to derive a substantial portion of our revenues from these sources.
 As such, increased market acceptance of these products is critical to our continued growth and success.
 Demand for our products is affected by a number of factors, some of which are beyond our control, including the successful implementation of our products, the timing of development and release of new products by us and our competitors, technological advances which reduce the appeal of our products, and the growth or contraction in the worldwide market for technological solutions for the P&C insurance industry.
-If we are unable to continue to meet customer demands, to achieve and market acceptance of our products, our business, results of operations, financial condition and growth prospects will be materially and adversely affected.
+If we are unable to continue to meet customer demands, to achieve and maintain a technological advantage over competitors, or to achieve more widespread market acceptance of our products, our business, results of operations, financial condition and growth prospects will be materially and adversely affected.